Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

-A quantum computer is known to be capable of breaking the RSA cryptosystem and other well-known classical cryptosystems.
-It is therefore imperative to discover computationally-hard problems from which a secure quantum cryptosystem is constructed against any polynomial-time quantum adversary.
-For instance, the subset sum (knapsack) problem and the shortest vector problem are a basis to knapsack-based cryptosystems \cite{IN96,OTU00} as well as lattice-based cryptosystems \cite{AD97,Reg04b}.
-Since it is currently unknown whether these problems withstand any attack of quantum adversaries, we need to continue searching for better intractable problems that can guard their associated quantum cryptosystems against any powerful quantum adversary.
+In fact, a quantum computer is capable of breaking the RSA cryptosystem and many other well-known classical cryptosystems.
+It is therefore imperative to discover computationally-hard problems from which we can construct a quantum cryptosystem that is secure against any polynomial-time quantum adversary.
+For instance, the subset sum (knapsack) problem and the shortest vector problem are used as bases of knapsack-based cryptosystems \cite{IN96,OTU00} as well as lattice-based cryptosystems \cite{AD97,Reg04b,Reg09}.
+Since we do not know whether these problems withstand any attack by quantum adversaries, we need to continue searching for better intractable problems that can guard their associated quantum cryptosystems against any computationally-bounded quantum adversary.

-This paper introduces the new notion of {\em computational indistinguishability between quantum states\/}, which generalizes the classical indistinguishability notion between two probability distributions \cite{BM84,GM84,Yao82}.
-In particular, we present a distinction problem, called \QSCDFF\ (quantum state computational distinction with fully flipped permutations), between specific ensembles of quantum states. \QSCDFF\ enjoys remarkable cryptographic properties as a building block of a secure quantum cryptosystem.
+This paper naturally generalizes a notion of the computational indistinguishability between two probability distributions \cite{BM84,GM84,Yao82} to that between two {\em quantum states}.
+In particular, we present a distinction problem, called \QSCDFF\ (quantum state computational distinction with fully flipped permutations), between specific ensembles of quantum states.
+It turns out that \QSCDFF\ enjoys useful cryptographic properties as a building block of a secure quantum cryptosystem.
+Henceforth, $\nat$ denotes the set of all non-negative integers.

 \begin{definition} The {\em advantage\/} of a polynomial-time quantum algorithm ${\cal A}$ that distinguishes between two ensembles $\{\rho_0(l)\}_{l\in\nat}$ and $\{\rho_1(l)\}_{l\in\nat}$ of quantum states is the function $\delta_{\cal A}(l)$ defined as: